Tiioluwani/JOBKOREA_scraper/README.md

 ```

 ## 3. AI No-Code Scraper
-**File:** `ai_nocode_scraper.md`

-A recipe for using an AI agent (like Claude Desktop or this one) with the Bright Data MCP to extract data without writing scraping code.
+A recipe for using an AI agent (like Claude Desktop) with the Bright Data MCP to extract data without writing scraping code.

 **Steps:**
 1. Connect LLM to `@brightdata/mcp`.